Meatballs (and Mashed Potatoes) with Gravy

 After they are done cooking, I drain them and mash them.
 I add a little butter, milk and salt to taste.

-Meatballs (and Mashed Potatoes) with Gravy needs the right savory brown gravy.
 I wish I could say I make a homemade brown gravy from scratch for this recipe- I don’t!
 Never have, never will!
 We had packet gravy growing up and that is what I LOVE!
 So why mess with a good thing!

-While I love making gravies from drippings, there is never enough drippings from the meatballs to make gravy.
+While I love making gravies from drippings, but there is never enough drippings from the meatballs to make gravy.

 If you are really wanting a homemade gravy you can make a brown gravy with a basic roux (butter and flour) and beef broth and seasoning.
-You can also make my Easy Homemade White Country Gravy and that would be AMAZING in place of brown gravy!
+You can also make my Easy Homemade White Country Gravy that would be AMAZING in place of brown gravy!

 The brown gravy I love (and is a must) for these meatballs is McCormick Brown Gravy.